 The name of the collection (DataID.Collection) identifies the data collection to which the data product belongs.
 A data collection can be any collection of datasets which are alike in some fashion.
 Typical data collections might be all the data from a particular telescope, instrument, or survey.
 The value is either the registered shortname for the data collection, the full registered IVOA identifier for the collection, or a data provider defined shortname for the collection.
 Examples: HST/WFPC2, VLT/FORS2, CHANDRA/ACIS-S, etc.

 We understand that this is not a very precisely defined field.
-What is important for the data provider is to use the collection_id which is meaningful to astronomers.
+What is important for the data provider is to use the collection name which is meaningful to astronomers.

 Creation date (obs_creation_date)